dogukannn/dogukannn.github.io/_posts/2024/2023-08-24-volumetric-rendering.md

 # Starting from the Basics

-In this version, we started with a simpler abstraction over ray tracing, every pixel is sampled once and every light source is checked for basic Blinn-Phong shading calculations.
-The basic material has diffuse, specular and ambient reflectance values for each color channel.
-I implemented the Möller–Trumbore intersection for triangle ray intersections, and used standart library features like future and async for multithreaded implementation.
+In this version, we started with a simpler abstraction over ray tracing.
+Every pixel is sampled once, and every light source is checked for basic Blinn-Phong shading calculations.
+The basic material has diffuse, specular, and ambient reflectance values for each color channel.
+I implemented the Möller–Trumbore intersection for triangle ray intersections and used standard library features like future and async for multithreaded implementation.

 <div class="fig figcenter fighighlight">
   <img src="/post_assets/7/bunny.png">